After the injury, what's next?

 Examples of medical devices malfunctions and failures.

-Gluckstein Personal Injury Lawyers has launched claims on behalf of many clients who have experienced medical device malfunctions or failures, including numerous class action and mass tort proceedings.
+Gluckstein Lawyers has launched claims on behalf of many clients who have experienced medical device malfunctions or failures, including numerous class action and mass tort proceedings.
 Some recent examples of medical device malfunctions we have investigated include:

 - the DePuy Attune Knee System - designed to improve stability and range of motion in knee replacements, patients have reported an array of complications following the surgery to implant the device.
 One of the most frequent complaints is the loosening of the implant caused by the failure of the adhesive bonding to secure it to the patient’s existing bone.